 - Step Five: Backlinks and Internal Links

 It’s one of Google’s best friends for finding your website.
 Backlinks from other websites and Internal links within your website are golden when it comes to the Google Algorithm.
-Don’t ignore them.
+Furthermore, Don’t ignore them.
 Embrace the links.
 Find out more about a linking strategy here.

 - Step Six: Mobile Friendly Site